2022 Gator Bowl

 The 2022 Gator Bowl was a college football bowl game played on December 30, 2022, at TIAA Bank Field in Jacksonville, Florida.
 The 78th annual Gator Bowl, the game featured Notre Dame, an FBS Independent, and South Carolina of the Southeastern Conference (SEC).
 The game began at 3:40 p.m.
 EST and was aired on ESPN.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
 Sponsored by financial technology company TaxSlayer, the game was officially known as the TaxSlayer Gator Bowl.

+Notre Dame defeated South Carolina with a final score of 45–38.

+With 5.766 million viewers, the 2022 Gator Bowl was the highest rated non-New Year’s Six bowl game of the 2022–23 season.
+It was also the highest-scoring Gator Bowl in history, with a combined 83 points.

 Teams

-Based on conference tie-ins, the game was expected feature teams from the Atlantic Coast Conference (ACC), the Big Ten Conference, or the Southeastern Conference (SEC).
+Based on conference tie-ins, the game was expected to feature teams from the Atlantic Coast Conference (ACC), the Big Ten Conference, or the Southeastern Conference (SEC).
 Selected to the bowl were South Carolina of the SEC and Notre Dame, who compete as an FBS Independent.

-This will be the fifth meeting between Notre Dame and South Carolina; the Fighting Irish lead the all-time series, 3–1.
+This was the fifth meeting between Notre Dame and South Carolina; the Fighting Irish lead the all-time series, 3–1.

 Notre Dame

 Notre Dame compiled an 8–4 record during their regular season.
 They opened their season with two losses, then won eight of their next nine games, before closing with a loss at USC.
 The Fighting Irish faced five ranked opponents, defeating BYU, Syracuse, and Clemson while losing to Ohio State and USC.
-Notre Dame enters the bowl 21st in the College Football Playoff (CFP) ranking.
+Notre Dame entered the bowl 21st in the College Football Playoff (CFP) ranking.

 South Carolina

 South Carolina went 8–4 during the regular season, 4–4 in conference play.
 They also faced five ranked opponents, defeating Kentucky, Tennessee, and Clemson while losing to Arkansas and Georgia.
-The Gamecocks enter the bowl 19th in the CFP ranking.
+The Gamecocks entered the bowl 19th in the CFP ranking.